michalpkopec/michalpkopec.github.io/projects/project-2.md

 ### Cash register - Laboratory

-- Laboratory selection (with the laboratory code)
+- Laboratory selection (using the laboratory code)
 - Automatic check of analyses that each laboratory can perform against the list of services sold by the clinic
 - Prefetching a list of laboratory analysis requests for each patient